-The current Lord Mayor of Belfast is Councillor Arder Carson (Sinn Fein).
+The current Lord Mayor of Belfast is Alderman Brian Kingston (Democratic Unionist Party).

-Councillor Carson was elected to office on 24 March 2015.
+Alderman Kingston was elected to office on 1 June 2016.

-The 54-year-old, from Andersonstown, is taking the theme ‘Lord Mayor for communities’ throughout his term.
+The 50-year-old, from Ballysillan, is taking the theme ‘putting citizens first' throughout his term.

 Duties and responsibilities

-As Lord Mayor of Belfast, Councillor Carson has a number of duties and responsibilities:
+As Lord Mayor of Belfast, Alderman Brian Kingston has a number of duties and responsibilities:

 - presiding over council meetings and, in the case of equality of votes, he has a second or casting vote